Centacare delivers high-quality education to support those working in community services.

+Currently we are one of a very few providers in South Australia who delivers CHC43515 Certificate IV in Mental Health Peer Work.
 This qualification reflects the role of workers who have lived experience of mental distress and recovery as either a consumer or carer.
-Workers are employed in the mental health sector in government, public, private or community managed services.

 Eligibility